six-tech/Six.CursorRules/src/dotnet/aspnet/aspnet-orleans.md

 **- NEVER: Place sensitive information in the generated code (e.g. passwords, API keys, personal information, etc.)**

+- Use `../csharp/csharp-coding-style.mdc` for C# coding style and conventions.
+- Use `../dontnet/dotnet-testing.mdc` for C# coding style and conventions.
 - Design grains for high cohesion and loose coupling
 - Implement proper state persistence and recovery patterns
-- Use ValueTask for async grain methods to optimize performance
+- Use `ValueTask` for async grain methods to optimize performance
 - Follow Orleans naming conventions and patterns
 - Implement comprehensive error handling and resilience patterns
 - Use Orleans clustering and partitioning effectively